raghavsesh/CSCI653_Final_Project/README.md

 <li> Methods - NVidia QAT toolkit and run inference on NVidia's TensorRT framework

 ![image](https://user-images.githubusercontent.com/94656693/204929350-a0f12aeb-0b61-41a5-8dad-c92526d075cc.png)

+## Workflow Design
+By adopting the ICNNMD codebase, I was able to come up with the following high level workflow for the quantization task.

 ## Other Curiosities
 <li> Use <b> Rust </b> programming language for HPC --> Triple decker program?